 Each summer, the Board of Regents and the president identify priorities that directly influence the Board’s annual planning for its meetings and focus the efforts of the president and her administration.

-- With expert external input, examine tuition and enrollment strategies to develop a specific, measurable, multi-year financial framework that sustains the University’s excellence, manages affordability and student debt, and controls administrative costs.
+- Identifying potential reforms to the University’s budget model, and developing a multi-year financial framework for each campus that will sustain the University’s excellence, manage affordability and student debt, and control administrative costs.

 University of Minnesota Progress Card